cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-schema.md

 ## Parameters

-schema_name
+**`schema_name`**

-:   The name of a schema to be created.
+The name of a schema to be created.
 If this is omitted, the user_name is used as the schema name.
 The name cannot begin with `pg_`, as such names are reserved for system catalog schemas.

-user_name
+**`user_name`**

-:   The role name of the user who will own the new schema.
+The role name of the user who will own the new schema.
 If omitted, defaults to the user running the command.
 To create a schema owned by another role, you must be a direct or indirect member of that role, or be a superuser.

-schema_element
+**`schema_element`**

-:   An SQL statement defining an object to be created within the schema.
+An SQL statement defining an object to be created within the schema.
 Currently, only `CREATE TABLE`, `CREATE VIEW`, `CREATE INDEX`, `CREATE SEQUENCE`, `CREATE TRIGGER`, and `GRANT` are accepted as clauses within `CREATE SCHEMA`.
 Other kinds of objects may be created in separate commands after the schema is created.

     > **Note** Cloudberry Database does not support triggers.